paketo-buildpacks/paketo-website/content/docs/_index.md

 ### Run the App
 Let's start an instance of our app and interact with it.

 Run the app image with Docker.
-It will receive incoming requests `localhost:8080`.
+It will receive incoming requests on `localhost:8080`.

 {{< code/copyable >}}
 docker run -d -p 8080:8080 -e PORT=8080 paketo-demo-app